 I guess you should not work on too many projects in parallel to avoid such mistakes!

 I cut off my whole ‘neckline binding’ and started over with a proper neck facing.
-One should not read the instructions to quickly after all.
+One should not read the instructions too quickly after all.
 This is why the neckline of the grey shirt is a bit wider than that of the other pieces.

-Adding new Jersey Pieces to my Wardrobe
+Adding New Jersey Pieces to my Wardrobe

 After fixing this little neckline issue of the short sleeve jersey shirt, I quickly cut the fabric for the long sleeve shirt and the dress.

-The long sleeve version is my favorite of the three pieces.
+The long-sleeve version is my favorite of the three pieces.
 I would even say it is now one of my favorite pieces in general.
-This salmon colored jersey is a bit heavier and feels very nice on the skin.
+This salmon-colored jersey is a bit heavier and feels very nice on the skin.
 Should I move back into a cold country, I would definitely make a few more of these shirts in other colors.

 I also like the dress, but it is not really a dress that can be worn very often in Qatar.
-It is definitely not ‘office compatible’ for a conservative country like Qatar and during this year’s Covid-19 lock-down I did not really leave the house a lot to spend time outside.
+It is definitely not ‘office compatible’ for a conservative country like Qatar and during this year’s Covid-19 lockdown, I did not really leave the house a lot to spend time outside.
 Thus, I did not really have a lot of options to actually wear this dress other than at home.